 Unless you use an iBuyer to get an immediate all-cash offer, preparing your house to sell, putting it on the market, and going through the process of house showings and open houses takes time.

-You’ll need to assess your house’s value and think about what you’d get for the house with an iBuyer by going to iBuyer.com and getting a home estimate range.
+You’ll need to assess your house’s value and think about what you’d get for the house with an iBuyer by getting a home estimate range from us.
 You can also take the longer, more traditional house selling route by finding and using a realtor.

 The good news is you now have more options to sell your house during a divorce.